-Proponent Commitment Reference No. Commitment / Mitigation Project Phase Link to Federal or Provincial Authority or Aboriginal Community Provide environmental training of project personnel, including SAR identification and sensitivities, and knowledge of Ontario ESA permit conditions.
-Maintain forest buffers between project components and nesting/foraging habitat where practicable.
-Manage site lighting fixtures, where feasible, to reduce light pollution in surrounding environment and minimize disturbance to nocturnal species.
-Provide compensatory habitat to provide protection and indirect habitat for migratory birds.
-Restore disturbed habitats at decommissioning and develop habitats capable of supporting a diversity of wildlife species.
-Restrict clearing to periods outside of the bird breeding season from May 1 to August 15.
-Actively restore the project site to productive, naturalized vegetation communities on cessation of mining capable of supporting a diversity of wildlife species.
-Provide suitable habitat for SAR through project revegetation efforts at decommissioning, as well as minimizing the length of time that areas are exposed to erosion and sediment transport.
-99, 105, 110, 113 Mitigation measures that will be used to reduce potential adverse effects to Eastern Whip-poor-will include the following: Provide compensatory whip-poor-will habitat that protects known territories and other identified suitable habitat.
+Proponent Commitment Reference No. Commitment / Mitigation Project Phase Link to Federal or Provincial Authority or Aboriginal Community seasonal changes in animal behaviour, and awareness of Bald Eagle nesting activities prior to commencement of new or irregular activities within 500 m to an active nest, and the protocols to avoid disturbance during these activities.
+Maintain forest or natural buffers between project components and nesting habitat where practicable.
+Provide compensatory habitat to provide protection and indirect habitat for species protected under the Endangered Species Act.
+Restore disturbed habitats at decommissioning and develop habitats capable of supporting a diversity of wildlife species, including species at risk.
+Actively restore the project site to productive, naturalized vegetation communities on cessation of mining capable of supporting a diversity of wildlife species at risk through project revegetation efforts at decommissioning, and minimize the length of time that areas are exposed to erosion and sediment transport.
+Remove animal carcasses (road-killed and other) found on-site to limit attraction of wildlife.
+99, 105, 110, 113 Mitigation measures that will be used to reduce potential adverse effects to Eastern Whip-poor-will and Common Nighthawk include the following: Provide compensatory whip-poor-will habitat that protects known territories and other identified suitable habitat.
 Implement a noise abatement plan to dampen sound infiltrating habitats surrounding high traffic areas of the mine.
 Manage dust through dust suppression activities (best management practices).
-Develop a wildlife follow-up monitoring plan for Common Nighthawk and Eastern Whip-poor-will, in partnership with the MNRF, EC and interested First Nation Communities.
-Include a mortality trigger and other requirements that will be decided upon during consultation with the MNRF and EC.
-E,C,O,D MNRF, MOECC 111 The primary mitigation strategies for limiting adverse effects to Bobolink will include: E,C,O,D MNRF, MOECC,
+Develop and implement a wildlife follow-up monitoring plan for Common Nighthawk and Eastern Whip-poor-will, in partnership with the Ministry of Natural Resources and Forestry, Environment Canada and interested Aboriginal communities.
+Continue funding external research programs for the species with the Ministry of Natural Resources and Forestry.
+Include a mortality trigger and other requirements that will be decided upon during consultation with the Ministry of Natural Resources and Forestry.
+E,C,O,D Ministry of Natural Resources and Forestry, Ministry of the Environment and Climate Change, Environment Canada